gSchool/ada-developer-skills/01-roundtable-guides/02-roundtable-guide-template.md

 * Take notes!

 Let's get started with
-* XXX A icebreaker / temperature check question
+* XXX (an icebreaker or a temperature check question)
 * What questions do you have?

 Guiding Questions and Concepts to Review.